kevinglover/ggs-pattern-bourbon/README.md

 A pattern library built with [Bourbon](http://bourbon.io/) and using principles from the [Golden Grid System](http://goldengridsystem.com).
 The goal is to create an accessible fluid grid system based on folding columns!

+### Demo
+You can see the [live demo here.](http://kevinglover.github.io/ggs-pattern-bourbon/) This is the contents public folder after you do the installation.

 ### Getting Started

 To run, just do the following from the command line